Voters with Special Needs

 - Voters who wish to be given voting order priority, and be accepted for voting before others in line to vote at that polling place, may indicate this to any election officer serving at the polling place.
 The presiding election judge will determine whether the voter and the voter’s assistant, if applicable, will be brought forward to the front of the line.

-If a voter is physically unable to enter the polling place without assistance or likelihood of injury to his or her health, they may ask that an election officer bring a voting unit during Early Voting or Election Day to their car at the entrance of the polling place.
+If a voter is physically unable to enter the voting location without assistance or likelihood of injury to his or her health, they may ask that an election worker bring a voting unit during Early Voting or Election Day to their car at the entrance of the voting location.
 All curbside voters will be allowed the same privacy as a voter at the voting booth.

 Notice of Voting Order Priority (PDF)